-Ron Lewen, 55, of Batavia, Illinois, fancies himself a bit of a computer whiz, and his proficiencies at all things Internet more than paid off when he found out he had prostate cancer.
+Ron Lewen’s enthusiasm for the Internet and research paid off when he found out he had prostate cancer.
 “I’m such a geek, so I just researched the heck out of this,” he says.

 Lewen, who had been receiving routine prostate-specific antigen (PSA) screenings since he was about 50, found out in January 2012 that his PSA levels were higher than normal.
 “They had gone above the threshold my doctor was comfortable with, so he had me take some antibiotics in case it was an infection.
 I had to do another test a few weeks later.”
 The result: His PSA levels had gone up again.
 Lewen’s general practitioner sent him to a urologist who performed a digital rectal exam and a biopsy on his prostate.
 By March, he had his diagnosis: early-stage prostate cancer.
 “My Gleason score was low, so we caught it early,” he says.

-That’s when Lewen’s Internet sleuth skills paid off.
+That’s when Lewen’s Internet sleuthing skills paid off.
 He began researching his treatment options.
-For Lewen, who weighed 380 pounds, traditional surgery was just not going to work, his doctor told him.
-A radiologist recommend brachytherapy—radioactive seeds are implanted in the prostate to kill the cancer cells—or traditional radiation.
+Because he weighed 380 pounds, traditional surgery was not going to work.
+A radiologist recommended either traditional radiation or brachytherapy, a treatment in which radioactive seeds are implanted in the prostate to kill the cancer cells.
 “Those options would have been fine, but I kept reading about proton therapy,” he says.

-His curiosity piqued, Lewen sought out a proton treatment center.
-There are less than a hundred nationwide, but one happens to be 15 minutes from Lewen’s house.
-During his first meeting, he met with doctors, nurses, radiation therapists, and dosimetrists.
+With a peaked interest, Lewen sought out a proton treatment center.
+There aren’t that many proton treatment centers in the United States, but one just happened to be 15 minutes from Lewen’s house in Batavia, Illinois.
+During his first visit, he met with doctors, nurses, radiation therapists, and dosimetrists.
 “They went out of their way to make me feel comfortable,” he says.

 After talking it over with his wife and weighing all the consequences of the different treatments, Lewen decided to use proton therapy to treat his prostate cancer.
 For this type of treatment, doctors insert a small balloon into the rectum to lift up the prostate so radiation can better reach the prostate without affecting other nearby organs and tissues.

-He finished with his proton treatments in August 2012 and will undergo PSA tests every three months for the first year.
-After that, his doctor will check them annually.
+He finished his proton treatments in August 2012 and underwent PSA tests every three months for the first year.
+Since then, he’s had annual visits with his doctor.
 Overall, Lewen says, he couldn’t have asked for a better treatment experience.
 “What few side effects I had as a result of treatment were never anything that kept me from my work or from enjoying a normal life,” he says.

 “One of the really nice things about medicine today is that we have a lot of options, but one of the really bad things is that we have a lot of options,” he says.
 “It can get overwhelming, but it’s important to understand your options.
 I probably talked to 20 different people during the course of my research, but it helped me make the best choice in the end.”

-Hank Curry, 62, doesn’t take life lying down.
+Hank Curry doesn’t take life lying down.
 He hauls hay and competes in roping competitions.
 So when the Gardnerville, Nevada, resident was diagnosed with prostate cancer in December 2011, he adopted the same approach to fighting the cancer.

 “After surgery, I had about three or four months of urinary incontinence — but that’s not unusual,” he says.
-Diggs, now 66, also had erectile dysfunction as a result of the treatment, but he is able to treat it with medicine.
+Diggs also had erectile dysfunction as a result of the treatment, but he was able to treat it with medicine.

-That was 11 years ago, and the entire time, Diggs remained symptom-free.
-Then in early 2011, the cancer returned.
+He was symptom-free for the next 11 years, but the cancer returned in early 2011.
 “My PSA started to go up gradually, and if you have recurrent prostate cancer, the only clinical indicator doctors have is your PSA,” he says.
 “I saw several doctors, and they all told me the same thing — I needed radiation.”

-Diggs began a radiation treatment: 35 treatments over seven weeks, and in October 2011, he was finished with his radiation, and his PSA numbers were returning to normal again.
+Diggs received 35 radiation treatments over seven weeks.
+In October 2011, he was finished with his radiation, and his PSA numbers were returning to normal again.

-So how does prostate cancer recur when there is no longer a prostate?
+So how does prostate cancer return when there’s no longer a prostate?
 “If the prostate cancer is totally contained in the prostate, it’s about 100 percent curable.
-If the cancer cells fall off into the prostate bed [the tissue surrounding the prostate], there’s a chance the cancer may come back,” Diggs says.
+If the cancer cells invade the prostate bed [the tissue surrounding the prostate], there’s a chance the cancer may come back,” Diggs says.

 “When the cancer came back, it wasn’t as bad emotionally,” he says.
 “It didn’t have the same emotional impact.
 I just thought ‘Here we go again!’”

-If you get a diagnosis, Diggs suggests reaching out to the American Cancer Society and contacting other men who have gone through a diagnosis and treatment.
+If you get a diagnosis, Diggs suggests reaching out to other men who have gone through the diagnosis and treatment.
 “Quite simply, they can tell you things the doctor can’t.”